Perc Tucker Regional Gallery: Collection of artwork and exhibitions

-Strand Ephemera
+Ephemera

-Every second year the gallery presents Strand Ephemera which is hosted for ten days on The Strand, Townsville.
+Every second year the gallery presents Ephemera which is hosted for ten days on The Strand, Townsville.
 The project began in 2001 in response to the redevelopment of the Strand esplanade in Townsville, and as an effort to increase the public's awareness of public art.

 Sculpture artworks are exhibited over the two kilometre beachfront strip.
 Complimenting the exhibition are a range of related activities such as guided tours, performances, art workshops, artists' talks and a public art forum.

-History of Strand Ephemera
+History of Ephemera

-Each Strand Ephemera so far has been an exhibition of between twenty and thirty-four artworks, being displayed for ten to twelve days each odd year.
+Originally known as Strand Ephemera, the seaside sculpture exhibition went through a rebranding in 2021 in celebration of the 20th Anniversary of the exhibition and was renamed Ephemera: Seaside Sculptures.
+Each Ephemera so far has been an exhibition of between twenty and thirty-four artworks, being displayed for ten to twelve days each odd year.
 The exact dates and details vary each year.

 The first Strand Ephemera was a display of twenty-six sculptures by over thirty artists.
 Seven permanent public artworks from the redevelopment of The Strand were also included in the marketing, these artworks were: